ivanvovk/WaveGrad/README.md

 ## Train your own model

-1. Make filelists of your data like ones included into `filelists` folder.
+1. Make filelists of your audio data like ones included into `filelists` folder.
 2. Setup a configuration in `configs` folder.
 3. Change config path in `train.sh` and run the script by `sh train.sh`.
 4. To track training process run tensorboard by `tensorboard --logdir=logs/YOUR_LOG_FOLDER`.
+5. Once model is trained, grid search the best schedule for a needed number of iterations in [`notebooks/inference.ipynb`](notebooks/inference.ipynb).

 ## Inference, generated audios and pretrained checkpoints

-#### Inference
+#### Inference, your runtime environment RTF and best schedule grid search

-In order to make inference of your model follow instructions provided in Jupyter Notebook [`notebooks/inference.ipynb`](notebooks/inference.ipynb).
-Also there is the code to estimate RTF in your runtime environment.
+In order to make inference of your model follow the instructions provided in Jupyter Notebook [`notebooks/inference.ipynb`](notebooks/inference.ipynb).
+Also there is the code to estimate RTF in your runtime environment and to run best schedule grid search.

 #### Generated audios

 Current generated audios are provided in [`generated_samples`](generated_samples/) folder.
+Quality degradation between 1000-iteration and 6-iteration inferences is not noticeable if found the best schedule for the latter.

 #### Pretrained checkpoints